Baden-Württemberg, Germany: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Check that you get the right kind.
-Most adapters currently available are just plug changers and require your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types C and F. Be sure to choose the right kind.
+The majority of adapters for sale now are just plugs and require your devices to change the voltage themselves.
 If your devices can't do that they could get destroyed.
-This one should work in most places.
+This one should be appropriate for most places.

 Power bank for devices